akalnay/Determination/ReadMe.md

 # Determination #
-The objective of the `Determination` library is to provide determinism to unit tests.
+The objective of the `Determination` API is to provide determinism to unit tests.
 [Wikipedia](https://en.wikipedia.org/wiki/Main_Page) defines a deterministic algorithm as [*an algorithm which, given a particular input, will always produce the same output, with the underlying machine always passing through the same sequence of states*](https://en.wikipedia.org/wiki/Deterministic_algorithm).

 Good unit tests are repeatable, they always produce the same results from a fixed set of inputs.
 Intuitively, this makes a lot of sense but it can be challenging to achieve in real practice: for example a program may use the current date-time somewhere in its logic, or use a [`Globally Unique Identifier`](https://en.wikipedia.org/wiki/Universally_unique_identifier) to provide uniqueness to an object, or perhaps use randomization.
 All of those are examples of values that will be different everytime a program runs, however testing any logic that depends on those values will require them to be consistent for each test iteration.